isaacullah/isaacullah.github.io/CompArchLab/index.md

 The Computational Archaeology Lab lab conducts research into the following topics:

 * Coupled human-natural systems research
+* Anthropogenic landscapes, sediments, and soils
+* The dynamics of agro-pastoral landuse and subsistence
+* Long-term human socio-ecology

+The Lab specializes in the following techniques

+* GIS and spatial analysis
 * Agent-Based Modeling
+* 3D and multispectral imaging
-* GIS and Imagery Analysis
+* Sediment analysis and geomorphology
-* Anthropogenic Landscapes
-* Early domestication of plants and animals
+* Scientific computing and machine learning
-* The dynamics of early agro-pastoral subsistence systems

 **Collaborations.**
 <br>